NagaRohithKumarJakkala/NagaRohithKumarJakkala/README.md

 🎓 University Student
 💻 Skilled in C++, Rust, Python
-🧩 Interested in problem solving & building tools (not much into web dev)
+🧩 Interested in problem solving & building tools (not much into web dev though)

 ---

 ## 🚀 Favorite Project
 - **RISC-V Simulator**
-  My most exciting project so far — a simulator for the RISC-V.
+  My most exciting project so far — a simulator for the RISC-V. which is made by adding a user friendly gui to a course project.

 ---